 Our mission is to prepare students for rewarding careers and higher education in engineering management, manufacturing systems engineering and materials engineering.
 Our graduates will be able to solve complex technical problems, address the needs of modern society and pursue lifelong learning.
 The department successfully guides students in their achievement of the educational objectives articulated for all undergraduate engineering programs at CSUN, and acquisition and development of the specialized knowledge and skills essential to their professional practice of manufacturing systems engineering, materials engineering and engineering management for the betterment of society, as well as competence in the design, implementation and management of contemporary manufacturing and production methods and systems.

-More than two-thirds of all engineering professionals invest a significant portion of their career in managing and administering a wide range of technical engineering and research projects and budgets.
+More than two-thirds of all engineering professionals invest a significant portion of their careers in managing and administering a wide range of technical engineering and research projects and budgets.
 As the engineering profession evolves, an increasing need has emerged for entry-level engineering professionals who have both a broad engineering background and the knowledge and ability to interface between the business and technical functions of organizations.
-Undergraduate engineering majors learn engineering fundamentals, together with the art and science of planning, organizing, allocating resources and directing and controlling activities in technological environments.
+Undergraduate engineering majors learn engineering fundamentals, together with the art and science of planning, organizing, allocating resources, and directing and controlling activities in technological environments.

 Manufacturing Systems Engineering is a growing discipline area in the engineering profession.
-Four of the seven technology areas that have been identified for rapid development by the National Science Foundation—advanced manufacturing technologies, advanced materials and processing, biotechnology and health care delivery systems—are particularly well-suited for the talents of the manufacturing systems engineer.
+Four of the seven technology areas that have been identified for rapid development by the National Science Foundation—advanced manufacturing technologies, advanced materials and processing, biotechnology and healthcare delivery systems—are particularly well-suited for the talents of the manufacturing systems engineer.
 Employment opportunities abound in the metropolitan Los Angeles area, the leading manufacturing region in the United States.

 On the job, manufacturing systems engineers develop new facilities, create computer models and images of products and processes, manage the production process, conduct productivity studies, test products and evaluate materials, troubleshoot on the factory floor and work hand-in-hand with design engineers.
 Because their background is broad and the types of work are so varied, these engineers find opportunities in fields besides manufacturing, applying their skills and knowledge in such diverse environments as hospitals, entertainment firms and consulting firms.
 Many manufacturing systems engineers are noted for starting their own companies or pursuing engineering management career paths in large companies.